The Driver's Handbook

 Giving way when turning left from a Slip Lane

-You must give way to any pedestrian on the slip lane and to any vehicle approaching from your right including an oncoming vehicle that has turned right at the intersection (Example 20).
+You must give way to any pedestrian or bicycle rider on, or entering the slip lane and to any vehicle approaching from your right including an oncoming vehicle that has turned right at the intersection (Example 20).

 A slip lane is an area of road for vehicles turning left that is separated at some point by a painted island or traffic island.